ko1/rubyhackchallenge/EN/3_practice.md

 ## `Time#day_before(n=1)`

-Add a method onto the Time class to return the time from `n` days ago (with a default value for `n` of 1).
+Add a method to the Time class to return the time from `n` days ago (with a default value for `n` of 1).

 Here is an example definition in Ruby.
 It returns a result with time reduced by the number of seconds in 24 hours * `n`.
 This is not a complete solution because it will occasionally be incorrect (e.g. when there are leap seconds, daylight saving time, etc).
 We'll ignore these problems here because this is simply an illustrative example.